elipousson/old_website/_notes/artifacts-american-past.md

 > Motivated by an urgent desire to reinvigorate the teaching of history in both its formal and informal learning contacts the new history endeavors to embrace a pedagogical philosophy that puts principal emphasis on learning as intellectual inquiry rather than rote memorization; seeks to involve students in the process of first-hand research investigations using primary sources; and attempts to recognize that much historical evidence knowledge and understanding exists outside of the traditional history classroom. (p.
 1)

-The **inquiry pedagogy** as developed by John Dewey and Francis Parker: "sees every artifact—textbook, school, museum, community—as a learning environment."
+The **inquiry pedagogy** as developed by [John Dewey](https://en.wikipedia.org/wiki/John_Dewey) and [Francis Parker](https://en.wikipedia.org/wiki/Francis_Wayland_Parker): "sees every artifact—textbook, school, museum, community—as a learning environment."
 The concept of "learning laboratories" builds on this philosophy to suggest that "students should be subjected to more labor and less oratory".

-"Learning laboratories" are "environments" with "diverse graphic, documentary, and physical evidence... places where the original Greek meaning of the word _history_ ("to investigate," "to inquire") applies in the fullest sense. (p.
+**Learning laboratories** are "environments" with "diverse graphic, documentary, and physical evidence... places where the original Greek meaning of the word _history_ ("to investigate," "to inquire") applies in the fullest sense. (p.
 2)

 Nine techniques for analysis: